TheOfficialFloW/VitaShell/README.md

 * sakya for Lightmp3
 * Everybody who contributed on vitasdk

+### Changelog 1.41 ###
+- Added ability to sort files and folders by size and date.
+Press R to switch sort method.
+- Added the long desired 'Properties' feature.
+You can also check whether an eboot.bin is safe or not.

 ### Changelog 1.4 ###
 - Added group RW permissions on files and folders when moving.
   Safe homebrews like RetroArch will now recognize files and folders